saikuru0/niiso/README.md

 ### Connection

-Right now, the Niiso constructor takes the sockchat server `URI`, the bot user `UID` and the bot user `authkey` (the data string part of the authkey, "Misuzu" is handled by Niiso).
+Right now, the Niiso constructor takes ~the sockchat server `URI`,~ (removed it) the bot user `UID` and the bot user `authkey` (the data string part of the authkey, "Misuzu" is handled by Niiso).
 The `URI` is leftover code from previous versions because websocket communication is not in Niiso's scope - a dummy string can be safely used instead.

 ### Interaction